babowsk1/tvm/cells-memory-and-persistent-storage.md

 The right-hand side of each "equation" is a type, either simple (such as Bit or True) or parametrized (such as Hashmap $$n X$$ ).
 The parameters of a type must be either natural numbers (i.e., non-negative integers, which are required to fit into 32 bits in practice), such as $$n$$ in Hashmap $$n X$$, or other types, such as $$X$$ in Hashmap $$n X$$.

 The left-hand side of each equation describes a way to define, or even to serialize, a value of the type indicated in the right-hand side.
 Such a description begins with the name of a constructor, such as hm\_edge or hml\_long, immediately followed by an optional constructor tag, such as $$\#\_\$$ or $$\$10\$$, which describes the bitstring used to encode (serialize) the constructor in question.
-Such tags may be given in either binary (after a dollar sign) or hexadecimal notation (after a hash sign), using the conventions described in $$\mathbf{1 .
-0}$$.
+Such tags may be given in either binary (after a dollar sign) or hexadecimal notation (after a hash sign), using the conventions described in [$$\mathbf{1.0}$$](README.md/#introduction).
 If a tag is not explicitly provided, TL-B computes a default 32-bit constructor tag by hashing the text of the "equation" defining this constructor in a certain fashion.
 Therefore, empty tags must be explicitly provided by $$\#\_\$$or $$\$\_\$$.
 All constructor names must be distinct, and constructor tags for the same type must constitute a prefix code (otherwise the deserialization would not be unique).

 The constructor and its optional tag are followed by field definitions.
-Each field definition is of the form ident : type-expr, where ident is an identifier with the name of the field $${ }^{16}$$ (replaced by an underscore for anonymous fields), and type-expr is the field's type.
+Each field definition is of the form ident : type-expr, where ident is an identifier with the name of the field$${ }^{16}$$ (replaced by an underscore for anonymous fields), and type-expr is the field's type.
 The type provided here is a type expression, which may include simple types or parametrized types with suitable parameters.
 Variables - i.e., the (identifiers of the) previously defined fields of types \\# (natural numbers) or Type (type of types)-may be used as parameters for the parametrized types.
 The serialization process recursively serializes each field according to its type, and the serialization of a value ultimately consists of the concatenation of bitstrings representing the constructor (i.e., the constructor tag) and the field values.

 Some fields may be implicit.
 Their definitions are surrounded by curly braces, which indicate that the field is not actually present in the serialization, but that its value must be deduced from other data (usually the parameters of the type being serialized).

 Some occurrences of "variables" (i.e., already-defined fields) are prefixed by a tilde.
-This indicates that the variable's occurrence is used in the opposite way of the default behavior: in the left-hand side of the equation, it means that the variable will be deduced (computed) based on this occurrence, instead of substituting its previously computed value; in the right-hand side, conversely, it means that the variable will not be deduced from the type being serialized, but rather that it will be computed during the deserialization pro-

-$${ }^{16}$$ The field's name is useful for representing values of the type being defined in humanreadable form, but it does not affect the binary serialization. cess.
-In other words, a tilde transforms an "input argument" into an "output argument", and vice versa. $${ }^{17}$$
+This indicates that the variable's occurrence is used in the opposite way of the default behavior: in the left-hand side of the equation, it means that the variable will be deduced (computed) based on this occurrence, instead of substituting its previously computed value; in the right-hand side, conversely, it means that the variable will not be deduced from the type being serialized, but rather that it will be computed during the deserialization process.
+In other words, a tilde transforms an "input argument" into an "output argument", and vice versa.$${ }^{17}$$

 Finally, some equalities may be included in curly brackets as well.
 These are certain "equations", which must be satisfied by the "variables" included in them.
 If one of the variables is prefixed by a tilde, its value will be uniquely determined by the values of all other variables participating in the equation (which must be known at this point) when the definition is processed from the left to the right.